GaryZhous/GaryZhous/README.md

 ---
 <blockquote>
-  "The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown." </br>"Never explain anything."
-"Horrors, I believe, should be original--the use of common myths and legends being a weakening influence."
+  "The oldest and strongest emotion of mankind is fear, and the oldest and strongest kind of fear is fear of the unknown." </br>"Never explain anything." </br>"Horrors, I believe, should be original--the use of common myths and legends being a weakening influence."

 </blockquote>